GSA/fcsm/groups/nonresponse-bias.md

   <li>	Monitor the impact of the FCSM best practices and guidelines on nonresponse bias analysis and reporting of federal surveys.  </li>
 </ol>

-<p>In February of 2020, the Subcommittee completed the first objective with the publication of  “<a href="../assets/docs/A_Systematic_Review_of_Nonresponse_Bias_Studies_Federally_Sponsored_SurveysFCSM_20_02_032920.pdf" target="_blank">A Systematic Review of Nonresponse Bias Studies in Federally Sponsored Surveys"</a>”.
+<p>In February of 2020, the Subcommittee completed the first objective with the publication of  "<a href="../assets/docs/A_Systematic_Review_of_Nonresponse_Bias_Studies_Federally_Sponsored_SurveysFCSM_20_02_032920.pdf" target="_blank">A Systematic Review of Nonresponse Bias Studies in Federally Sponsored Surveys"</a>".
 The report summarizes more than 160 NRB studies and discusses four dimensions of NRB research:</p>

 <ol>
   <li>	General survey characteristics, including agency sponsorship, response rates, type of survey, and mode of data collection; </li>